azl397985856/leetcode/thinkings/tree.en.md

 ![](https://p.ipic.vip/5lkkd6.jpg)

-[Tree Tag] (https://leetcode-cn.com/tag/tree /"Tree tag") There are a total of 175 questions in leetcode.
+[Tree Tag](https://leetcode-cn.com/tag/tree /"Tree tag") There are a total of 175 questions in leetcode.
 In order to prepare for this topic, I spent a few days brushing almost all the tree topics of leetcode.

 ![](https://p.ipic.vip/bdo0jv.jpg)